Almost every official

 subsequent pasting onto small billboards during the release of the film.

-specific to any territory.
-With the rise of the multi-screen cinema in the
+the producers credits.
+With the rise of the multi-screen cinema in the mid

 space to promote the growing number of films on offer.